the CRA forward fund 2018:

 Who should apply

 The Fund is intended to use resources generated in Cambridge, combined with talent and organizational capacity within Cambridge, to ultimately benefit the city in new and imaginative ways.
-Eligibility is intentionally left open to any nonprofit 501(c)(3) organization.
-Neighborhood groups, human services organizations, independent small buinesses, retailers, inventors, artists, educators, entrepreneurs, civic organizations, and more are all encouraged to apply.
-An agreement with a Cambridge based 501(c)(3) fiscal sponsor will need to be provided if the applicant is not a registered 501(c)(3) organization.
+Eligibility is intentionally left open to any neighborhood groups, human services organizations, independent small buinesses, retailers, inventors, artists, educators, entrepreneurs, civic organizations, and more are all encouraged to apply.
 Please read the FAQs for further detail.

 Previous awardees and applicants are encouraged to apply for a 2018 Forward Fund.
 Awarded projects that have yet to be completed due to rising construction cost or other factors, will be eligible in 2018 to submit proposals for up to $5,000 to assist in completing previously awarded projects.